Table of Contents

 Play Pass Subscription Final Stages Of Testing

-Last night Google Play had tweeted a message It’s almost time Google Play Pass is coming soon.
+Last night Google Play tweeted a message It’s almost time Google Play Pass is coming soon.
 To view, the message CLICK ME.
-In the test, some of the games on offer are Stardew Valley, Marvel Pinball, Risk which would normally cost $7.99 per game.
+In the test, some of the games on offer are Stardew Valley, Marvel Pinball, and Risk which would normally cost $7.99 per game.

 It is too early for me to say if this is a good deal or not.
-This is going to depend on how many games and apps will be included for the price.
+This is going to depend on how many games and apps will be included in the price.
 Hopefully, Google will keep the titles updated often and offer value to the user.
 The service will cost the user up to $59.88 per year.
 If they continue to have new titles and offers all the time then this might be a way to save money.
 Users might also get the incentive to download games and apps to test that they might not have had any interest in purchasing before.

 Only time will tell but looking at the testing titles so far which includes games such as Stardew Valley this seems a good value for money and would have cost $7.99 without the Play Pass subscription so already a saving of $3.

 Check Out Some More Useful Posts

 - Jack Dorsey’s Twitter account was attacked an embarrassing vulnerability

 - Google Play Music Removes Gift Play Music Subscriptions

 - Samsung Galaxy Play- Game Streaming Service Launches September On Galaxy Note 10